Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Confidence Regions and Local Power

-In the case there is known to be only one change point, i.e., $M=1$, and for exponentially distributed random variables, the exact value of the left-hand side of (\ref{4}) was given by \cite{Wo86}.
-For $M=1$, asymptotic approximations for the left-hand side of both (\ref{2}) and (\ref{4}) were given by \cite{Si88} for exponential families.
+In the case there is known to be only one change-point, i.e., $M=1$, for exponentially distributed random variables, the exact value of the left-hand side of (\ref{4}) was given by \cite{Wo86}.
+For $M=1$, asymptotic approximations for the left-hand side of both (\ref{2}) and (\ref{4}) were given by \cite{Si88} for distributions from exponential families.
 Since the asymptotic approximations in \cite{Si88} seem difficult to generalize to the case where $M\geq 2$, here we use a different approach to obtain asymptotic approximations for the left-hand side of both (\ref{2}) and (\ref{4}) for $M\geq 1$.